A Temple with beautiful natural landscapes, known as “Women’s Koyasan” has historically allowed women to enter.

 Muro-ji is located deep within the mountains.
 Stone steps connect the Kondo Hall that was built in the 9th century and houses a number of wooden Buddhist statues.
 Behind the main hall, another stone steps leading up to a five story pagoda that was constructed in the late 8th century.
-The pagoda is the oldest structure at Muro-ji, but suffered typhoon damage and was fully renovated in recent years.
-Even more steps lead further back to the Okunoin area.
+The pagoda is the oldest structure at Muro-ji, and the second oldest pagoda in Japan.
+This 16-meter pagoda was built only a few decades after the pagoda in Horyu-ji Temple.

 Just beyond the pagoda is a bridge and after that about 300 steps lead further back to the Okuno-in and the Miei-do, which enshrines Kukai.

 The temple is also well known for its beautiful autumn colors.
 Visitors can enjoy strolling the trail to the Okuno-in area while viewing red, orange and yellow leaves in November.

 Access : There are hourly buses from Muroguchi-Ono station on the Kintetsu Osaka line to Muroji-mae bus stop.

 Hours : 8:30 to 17:00 (April to November) 9:00 to 16:00 (December to March)